Tutorial 2: Homework and Project Submission Guideline

 - Create a folder in the

-. - cd inside this folder
+srcwith the namehomework_[Number]. - cd inside this folder

-- create your packages with anyname you want by using the command
+cd homework_[Number] - create your packages with anyname you want by using the command

-multiple times.
+catkin_create_pkgmultiple times.

-In this manner you have created a meta-package
+In this manner you have created a meta-package named homework_[Number], with several daughter packages names arbitrary.

 Project